jinqian/kotlin-native-chifoumi/README.md

 ### Circuit

-This circuit schema reprents what I use in my project.
-Choose the pins you want to use and update the code if necessary, as long as it does not burn your Pi!
+This circuit schema represents what I use in my project:

 ![circuit](img/circuit-pi.png)